Tlapi/mfcc-noodle/README.md

 Easy to use, easy to implement, superflexibile and modular Content Management system base on Zend Framework 2 and Twitter Bootstrap.

-Famous 8 step installation to create new website with admin
+Famous 9 step installation to create new website with admin
 ===========

 1. Install Zend Skeleton App (optional)
-2. Require mfcc-noodle in composer ``"mfcc-noodle": "dev-master"``
+2. Require mfcc-noodle in composer ``"mfcc/noodle": "dev-master"``
 3. There is no step 3
 4. Copy config.dist files from ``vendor/mfcc/noodle/config`` to ``config/autoload`` and setup
 5. Setup you doctrine connection driver if not present
+6. Copy ``cli-config.php`` from ``vendor/mfcc/noodle`` to project root
-6. Run ``php vendor/bin/doctrine orm:schema-tool:update --force`` to create db
+7. Run ``php vendor/doctrine/orm/bin/doctrine orm:schema-tool:update --force`` to create db
-7. Set default admin user
+8. Set default admin user
-8. Create your entities !
-And run ``php vendor/bin/doctrine orm:schema-tool:update --force`` after every update
+9. Create your entities and run ``php vendor/doctrine/orm/bin/doctrine orm:schema-tool:update --force`` after every update

 How to create your own module: